How to Remove a Load Bearing Wall

 7. Wrap the new post and beam in drywall, paintable mdf, or stainable pine

 The least expensive finish option would be to simply wrap the new structural beam and post in finished drywall to also make it as visually unassuming as possible.
 The simplest finish option would be to wrap it in primed pine or MDF (medium density fiberboard) for painting.
-Read on to see the option that these folks chose…
+Read on to see the maximum Texas option that these folks chose.

 The Action Pics!

 But first, there was demo to do.
-The original house framers had actually used a beam in the original construction, so sizing the new replacement beam was a cinch:
+The original house framers had of course used a simple white pine limber beam in the original construction.
+This made it easy to size the new replacement framing after stripping away the drywall.

 Capping the two electrical outlets and moving the overhead light switch were also nicely straightforward tasks.
 The outlets were on the end of a circuit run, so there wasn’t even a need to leave a splice box in the new framing post.
 And, using five 2x4s to make the 5″x6″ post framing left just enough room to creatively install a new switch box.